-Decision making responsibility at IFAL rests ultimately with the Board.
-This is cascaded through the organisation by delegation of responsibility to Senior Management and the IFAL ARC.
+Decision-making responsibility at IFAL rests ultimately with the Board.
+This is cascaded through the organisation by the delegation of responsibility both the IFAL Audit and Risk Committee and to the CEO as appropriate.
+The CEO has established an Executive Committee to support delivery of the delegated delegated responsibilities within the bounds of the authority delegated by the Board.